Brookmont, Maryland: Geography

 As an unincorporated area, Brookmont's boundaries are not officially defined.
 Brookmont is, however, recognized by the United States Census Bureau as a census-designated place, and by the United States Geological Survey as a populated place located at 38°57′21″N 77°7′38″W (38.955810, −77.127094).
+Brookmont occupies the southernmost point in Montgomery County and is bordered to the southeast by the District of Columbia and to the southwest, across the Potomac River, by McLean in Fairfax County, Virginia.
+Brookmont is bordered to the east and north by Bethesda and to the northwest by Cabin John.
+The village of Glen Echo also borders the northern part of Brookmont.